[Updated on January 16, 2023 with screenshots from FreeTaxUSA for 2022 tax filing.]

 It’s a great way to put additional money into a Roth account without having to pay much additional tax.
 Not all plans allow non-Roth after-tax contributions but some estimated that 40% of people can do it.

 Here’s the scenario we’ll use as an example:

 Now the entries into FreeTaxUSA.
 Go to Income -> Common Income -> Retirement Income (1099-R).
 Enter the numbers from your 1099-R as-is.
 Ours looks like this:

-The gross amount transferred to the Roth 401k account shows up in Box 1.
+The gross amount converted to the Roth 401k account shows up in Box 1.
 The earnings are in Box 2a.
-If you didn’t have earnings in your rollover, Box 2a is zero.
+If you didn’t have earnings in your conversion, Box 2a is zero.
 “Taxable Amount Not Determined” under Box 2b is left unchecked.
-The amount of your non-Roth after-tax contributions shows in Box 5.
-Box 7 has code ‘G’ and the IRA/SEP/SIMPLE box is unchecked.
+The amount of your non-Roth after-tax contributions (“the principal”) should be in Box 5.
+Box 7 has code “G” and the IRA/SEP/SIMPLE box is unchecked.

-That’s it.
-It’s as simple as that.
 Now we verify we’re taxed only on the $200 in earnings, and not on the $10,000 non-Roth after-tax contributions.

 Click on the “View Form 1040” link on the right-hand side.

 A draft 1040 form pops up.
 Look at Line 5.
-Line 5a shows the gross amount transferred to the Roth 401k.
+Line 5a shows the gross amount transferred to the Roth account.
 Line 5b shows we’re taxed only on the $200 in earnings.
 If you didn’t have earnings in your rollover, Line 5b will be zero.